pereirinha/woocommerce-variation-details-on-page-product/readme.txt

 With this plugin you can display size and/or weight details of your variable products based on defined attributes of your WooCommerce products.

 On default environments, this plugin works out of the box.

+WooCommerce added these details to the additional details section of the product page.
+This plugin still offers a bit more flexibility.
+For instance, it allows you to control where to render these details or show the dimensions if the attribute you're changing is dimension related, without the need of setting all the variables — like colour.

 ## Features
 * Your can use the shortcode `[mp_wc_vdopp_variations]` and hook there the visibility of your details.